-Lesbian, gay and bisexual people cannot be identified by certain mannerisms or physical characteristics.
+Myth: Lesbian, gay and bisexual people can be identified by certain mannerisms or physical characteristics.

 People who are lesbian, gay or bisexual come in as many different shapes, colors and sizes as do people who are heterosexual.

-Sexual experiences as a child are not necessarily indicative of one's sexual orientation as an adult.
+Myth: Early Sexual experiences are indicative of one's sexual orientation as an adult.

 Many lesbian, gay and bisexual people have early heterosexual experiences, but are still lesbian, gay or bisexual; many avowed heterosexuals have had sexual contact with members of their own sex, but are still heterosexual.